 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where ferrokentbrooksite typically forms.
+Look in alkaline igneous rocks country, the host setting where ferrokentbrooksite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.